Installing & Configuring Splunk Cluster¶

-This document will guide you through the installation process for a multi-instance distributed architecture, recommended for larger environments with huge amounts of data (in this case, Wazuh alerts) and users.
+This document will guide the users through the installation process for a multi-instance distributed architecture, recommended for larger environments with huge amounts of data (in this case, Wazuh alerts) and users.

 Many of the commands described below need to be executed with root user privileges.

-- The search head instance will be in charge of all the searching functionality, and it will look for data on the search peers’ indexes.
-This instance won’t have any indexes at all.
+- The search head instances will be in charge of all the searching functionality, and they will look for data on the search peers’ indexes.
+This instances won’t have any indexes at all.
 The Wazuh App will be installed in this instances.

-- The search peer instance (or indexer) collects all the Wazuh data and stores it in the form of indexes.
-This instance is connected to the search head so it can consult the peer’s indexes.
+- The search peer instances (or indexers) collect all the Wazuh data and stores it in the form of indexes.
+This instances are connected to the search heads so they can consult the peer’s indexes.

 - The forwarder runs on the Wazuh manager instance, it reads local data and sends it to the indexer.

 - The deployer instance installs and configures the Wazuh App into every search head instance at the same time.